hk-kiran/Covid-19-Detection/README.md

 # Covid-19-Detection
-Covid-19 detection using X-ray images of chests
+Covid-19 detection using X-ray images of chests using convolutional neural networks.

+The model used is VGG16

 The accuracy of the model : **98.42%**